Voucherify recognized in the 2025 Gartner® Market Guide for Loyalty Program Vendors

 Let’s imagine that we want to create a 20$ coupon campaign, available for 100 customers, that expires today – a classic flash sale.
 Some parameters of the API call will be mandatory, others are extras.
 The request is created in JSON, a data exchange format, known for its simplicity.

-Here is a snippet of a request you can make:
+Here is a snippet of an API request you can make:

 {{CODE}}